JLuc/scribus-project-manager/README.md

 Try `-?` option for each tool so as to see main options.
 Mainly makbook example  (to be split in 2 files : makbook and project.config)

+#Other

 ## could be done

-Next step :
+Next steps :
-* Create separated config files for the list of files included in the project so as to release a generic makebook script (easy !)
+* Create separated config files for the list of files included in the project so as to release a generic makebook script
+* Create as a dedicated C++ app

 Other usefull features :
 * import or overwrite some specific style in all parts of the project
 * use one of the document as the `masterdocument` and use it for smart synchronization for